fexon145/Rocket-Elevators-Foundation1/README.md

 Week 10 Quality and TDD and Security

-this week i made a module call elevatormedia whit tdd follow the sept below to find more detail -Go on lib / elevator_media then Streamer.rb
+This week i made a module call elevatormedia whit tdd follow the sept below to find more detail

+-Go on lib / elevator_media then Streamer.rb

--To test everything go on <https://rocketelevatorfexon.site/chucknorris -If you want to test if we got no error go on the code in terminal and use this command "bundle exec rspec" -For the security part i did a googledoc use this link to see all the thing i did <https://docs.google.com/document/d/1v3SVetmLM-c3OKGGe1VNwd3GDlsm-zBQqN1D8MBHwgs/edit?usp=sharing
+-To test everything go on <https://rocketelevatorfexon.site/chucknorris

+-If you want to test if we got no error go on the code in terminal and use this command "bundle exec rspec"

+-For the security part i did a googledoc use

+this link to see all the thing i did <https://docs.google.com/document/d/1v3SVetmLM-c3OKGGe1VNwd3GDlsm-zBQqN1D8MBHwgs/edit?usp=sharing

 Week 9 -Consolidation of Achievements - Requirements Manual